-Coordination of advanced paramedical training with a field mobile intensive care unit; opportunity to assist and observe emergency medical intervention in traumatic medical and surgical emergencies and diseases.
+Coordination of advanced paramedical training with a field mobile intensive care unit; opportunity to observe and assist in emergency medical intervention in traumatic medical and surgical emergencies and diseases.
 This phase of the training program will be in conjunction with a registered paramedical unit.